Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

-where in the equation above $j'= \prev^i_j$ and $\Delta \mu^i_j$ denotes the probability that $i$ gets picked at matched at the round $j$. \end{definition}
+where in the equation above $j'= \prev^i_j$ and $\Delta \mu^i_j$ denotes the probability that $i$ gets picked as matched at the round $j$. \end{definition}

 Note that in the definition above the term $p^i_{j'} - \Delta \mu^i_{j'}$ is the probability that $i$ was available at the time $j'$ but it was not picked by \ocs.
 It is easy to verify that the algorithm that selects one of the vertices in $Q_j$ uniformly at random is $0$-\ocs.
 Therefore, the main challenge is to show the existence an \ocs\ algorithm for a $\gamma>0$.
-In the remaining of this section we show the existence of an $1/32$-\ocs\ online algorithm.